 There was no such case as the recoverable amount was lower than the carrying amount of the construction in progress at the end of the period, thus no provision for impairment of construction in progress was required.
-NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE SIX MONTHS ENDED 30 JUNE 2022

 17. Right-of-use assets